hong-per/hong-per/README.md

 <!-- ### Hi there 👋 -->
 <h1>Hi there 👋 Nice to meet you!</h1>
 <p>Welcome to my GitHub.
-I'm Backend Developer from Korea, living in Japan currently.</p>
+I'm Web Developer from Korea, living in Japan currently.</p>

 <h2>Tech Stack</h2>